dougg0k/css-sentry/README.md

 [![Chrome Extension](docs/chrome-extension-logo.png)](https://chromewebstore.google.com/detail/css-sentry/hkpecdfaeplhonkjjofllbihpjmhngnk)

 > [!NOTE]
-> This project was initially built with AI assistance.
-Security claims are limited to documented and tested behavior in this repository.
+> This project was built by AI, within a day.

 ## What CSS Sentry Does